At Harrison, our highly skilled surgeons perform a variety of procedures. Some of the most common surgical procedures are explained here.

 The rotator cuff helps keep your shoulder anchored and helps it to move, too.
 A tear in the cuff can limit your range of motion and cause pain.
 Many times these tears can be repaired with surgery to relieve pain and improve strength and functioning of the shoulder.
 Click here to read more.

 Arthroscopy is a method of viewing or performing surgery on a joint by use of an arthroscope, which consists of a tube, a lens, and a light source using fiber optics to visualize the surgical area.
-Our orthopedic surgeons perform shoulder, knee and other repairs with arthroscopy.
+Our orthopedic surgeons perform shoulder, knee, hip, and other repairs with arthroscopy.
 The incision made for inserting the arthroscope is very small, and fewer stitches may be required.
 The advantage to arthroscopy is a smaller incision heals more quickly and there is less trauma to tissue.
-View an illustration.

 The anterior cruciate ligament (ACL) is the major stabilizing ligament of the knee.
 When it ruptures, reconstruction can be performed in a number of ways.
 Harrison orthopedic surgeons use state-of-the-art reconstructive techniques using tendon grafts.
 Click here to read more.